 These Soft Cut Out Sugar Cookies are sweet and tender and perfect for any holiday!
 This simple recipe comes together quickly and you can customize them for whatever occasion you're baking for using different cookie cutters.
 These would also be a great base for decorating with sprinkles and icing.

 The cookies have crisp, lightly browned edges with soft centers - the perfect combination in my opinion.
 With lemon and nutmeg scented dough, this is really the best cut out cookie recipe you will find!
 I've adapted this recipe from my grandma's tried and true sugar cookie recipe, which is the best ever!
+These cookies can also be turned into festive, bite-size Christmas Cookie Truffles!

 Why You'll Love This Recipe